Miniflint/AutoAccept-Lol/README.md

 ### Debugging the script or first start
-Utils : [click here](https://github.com/Miniflint/AutoAccept-Lol/blob/main/README.md#useful-tools-)
+__First start__ : Press F1 and click on your client. it will take the size and adapt the values Utils : [click here](https://github.com/Miniflint/AutoAccept-Lol/blob/main/README.md#useful-tools-)
  1. Try `F3`
     - it will check if something there is something wrong with the file